Anton Šalát: Biography

 In 1932, he became the parish priest in Hájniky, where he oversaw extensive church, parish, and school renovations.
 His rectory became a meeting place for Slovak autonomists, including Andrej Hlinka and Jozef Tiso.
 He participated in the Žilina Assembly (October 1938) proclaiming Slovak autonomy, later serving as deputy in both the Slovak Land Assembly and the Slovak Parliament, where he advocated for social welfare and strongly opposed communism.

 Active in numerous Catholic and civic associations, he also played a major role in regional journalism and publishing.
 He contributed fiction, political commentary, and hunting anecdotes to various periodicals, authored anti-communist pamphlets, a novel (Sklamaní hostia, 1944), and religious textbooks.
 He co-founded and edited the weekly Štúrov hlas (1939–1944) and managed the diocesan weekly Náš priateľ (1928–1944).
 In these publications, he promoted antisemitic tropes and hate speech and celebrated Adolf Hitler and Nazism.

 Death

-On 17 September 1944, partisans from the group lead by Pyotr Alexievich Velichko came to Hájniky.
+On 17 September 1944, partisans from the group led by Pyotr Alexievich Velichko came to Hájniky.
 They captured ten prominent personalities from the village, tortured and robbed them and finally executed them on the bridge over the Hron river.
 The body of Šalát was discovered the next day nearby his church.
 He was 52 years old at the time of his death.